-The average organization will lose five per cent of its annual revenue to fraud each year.
-Fraud affects victim organizations indirectly, too, in the form of fines, legal costs and reputation damage.
+According to the ACFE’s 2020 Report to the Nations, organizations lose an average of five per cent of their annual revenue to fraud each year.
+Fraud affects victim organizations indirectly, too, in the form of non-compliance fines, legal costs, and reputation damage.
 For smaller companies, fraud can be fatal.

-Overall, it’s easier and less expensive to prevent corporate fraud than to repair your finances and reputation once fraud has been committed.
-With the proper plans in place, an organization can effectively reduce the chances of fraud occurring and minimize the losses from fraud that have already occurred.
+Overall, corporate fraud prevention is easier and less expensive than trying to repair your finances and reputation after the fact.
+With the proper plans in place, you can effectively reduce the chances of fraud and theft and minimize the losses from schemes that have already occurred.

 All corporate fraud falls into one of three categories: asset misappropriation, financial statement fraud, and corruption.

-It’s the most common type of fraud, making up 89 per cent of all fraudulent activity.
-Asset misappropriation is essentially theft in which an employee steals or otherwise exploits the company’s resources.
+This is the most common type of fraud, making up 86 per cent of all fraudulent activity.
+Asset misappropriation is essentially theft, when an employee steals or otherwise exploits the company’s resources.